MicrosoftDocs/azure-docs/articles/machine-learning/how-to-create-labeling-projects.md

 By default, each labeling project that you create gets a new team with you as a member.
 But teams can also be shared between projects.
 And projects can have more than one team.
 To create a team, select **Add team** on the **Teams** page.

-You manage people on the **People** page.
+You manage people on the **Labelers** page.
 Add and remove people by email address.
 Each labeler has to authenticate through your Microsoft account or Azure Active Directory, if you use it.

 After you add a person, you can assign that person to one or more teams: Go to the **Teams** page, select the team, and then select **Assign people** or **Remove people**.